ttr3dp/fend/README.md

 ### Dependencies

-`dependencies` plugin enables you to register and resolve dependencies.
+The `dependencies` plugin enables you to register and resolve dependencies.

 There are two types of dependencies:

 1. Inheritable - Available in subclasses also
 2. Local - registered under a key in `deps` registry.
-Available only in current class
+Available only in the current class

 To resolve dependencies, pass `:inject` option with dependency list